rmsk2/githubbkp/README.md

 If backing up a mobile notifier instance is not desired it is easy to remove this functionality from the code.

 At a certain time the `mobilenotifier` API was not available.
-This caused an execption in that part of the program which performs the `mobilenotifier` backup.
-While handling the execption another API method was called which caused an additional exception in the exception handler.
+This caused an exception in that part of the program which performs the `mobilenotifier` backup.
+While handling the exception another API method was called which caused an additional exception in the exception handler.
 This in turn prevented that the e-mail which was intended to report the error was sent.
 As the software was running in a Kubernetes cluster the pod was restarted because it seemingly had crashed.
 As a consequence of that the GitHub backup was performed again and after that the pod crashed again, because the `mobilenotifier` API was still unreachable.
 And this was repeated over and over.
 Kubernetes did not treat this as a crash loop.
 I guess the reason for this was that the GitHub backup takes about a minute and due to that Kubernetes simply assumed that the pod was restarted successfully.